 (Camp Addict does NOT accept payment from any company to review or endorse their products.)

 When you aren't hooked up to shore power and don't have the ability to run your air conditioning, you generally have one way to move air through your rig.

 An RV roof vent fan.

-RV roof fans help keep moisture, smells, and heat out of your vehicle.
+RV roof fans help to keep moisture, smells, and heat out of your vehicle.
 RV fans can also somewhat replace the need for air conditioning.

 Keeping moisture out with a camper roof vent fan is especially helpful in colder climates where condensation can become a problem in such a tiny area.

 Keeping a window open while your RV fan is on will also help get air moving around in your small space.

 If your camper roof vent doesn’t come equipped with an RV fan, or it came with a ‘stock’ OEM fan, you may want to add a fan or replace your existing loud, annoying RV fan that doesn't move much air.